 Why The Top 10 Details to Include on a Nurse Resume are Important

 Of course, your resume will be viewed by a human at some point so you want to be sure that it’s as convenient as possible to scan by sight and has vital details that hiring-managers look for.
-This brings us to the second topic we’ll address, the importance of the top 10 details.
-I received many inquiries questioning the importance of some of our top 10 details to include on a nursing resume.
+This brings us to the second topic we’ll address, the importance of including details from our article on the top 10 details to include on your resume.
+I received many inquiries questioning the importance of some of our top 10 details, so let’s address those here.

 A few inquiries questioned the importance of including the number of beds in the hospital and the number of beds in the unit.
 We can tell you from firsthand experience that many hospital Unit-Managers will not consider resumes without this information included.
 They want to know that the candidate has experience in a setting similar to theirs.
 Depending on their situations, they’re concerned that candidates won’t be able to handle the stimulus of a large hospital or the flexibility required in a small hospital.